DanieleIsoni/LocalSequenceAlignment-SmithWaterman/README.md

 A python implementation of the local sequence alignment algorithm by Smith and Waterman

 The main file is the smith_waterman.py which contains the core of the algorithm.
-The alignment.py contains some classes created for a better management of the object throughout the algorithm.
+The alignment.py contains some classes created to manage better of the data structures throughout the algorithm.

 # Installation